alexdixon/is_translatable/README.markdown

     t.set_translation(:title, 'In French', :fr) # specific override t.get_translation(:title, :fr) # 'In French'

-TODO: hookup behavior for default locale and fallbacking.

 ## Installation

 Add the following line to your Gemfile: